Gregory Dexter: New England

-The Dexters moved to New England, where they joined Roger Williams at Providence Plantations.
+The Dexters moved to New England, where they joined Roger Williams at Providence.
 There, Gregory Dexter was granted a slender five-acre plot of land that extended from present-day North Main Street to Hope Street, along Olney Street.

 Following his relocation to Providence, Gregory Dexter provided consultation services to some of the earliest printers who emerged in the American colonies.
 He aided Matthew Daye in Cambridge, Massachusetts, and subsequently assisted Samuel Green after he acquired Daye's printing shop in 1648.
 Dexter made annual visits to support Green and requested only a copy of the almanac in exchange for his services.

 In Providence and the colony, Gregory Dexter was chosen to serve several roles in government.
 He was elected to the General Court of Trial and became the town clerk of Providence in 1648 and served in that position until 1654.
 Between 1651 and 1654 he served as a commissioner in the colony's General Assembly, and in 1653 he was selected as president for the joint towns of Providence and Warwick.
 Following his tenure, his successor played a vital role in reuniting the four towns of Providence, Warwick, Newport, and Portsmouth.

 Subsequently, Dexter turned his focus towards religion and became a pastor at the First Baptist Church in Providence, where he remained from 1654 until his passing in 1700.
 He took over from Thomas Olney, who resigned from his position in 1652 due to a disagreement regarding the "laying on of hands."
 Dexter worked alongside co-pastor William Wickenden until 1669, when he became the head minister.

 Sometime after 1662, Dexter established Dexter Lime Quarry, the remains of which are on present-day Dexter Rock Road in Lime Rock, Lincoln, Rhode Island.
 The demand for limestone was high due to its applications in leather tanning, candle-making, and as a component of plaster and mortar.
 In August 1669, Roger Williams sent a letter to John Winthrop Jr., the governor of Connecticut, endorsing Dexter's enterprise: Sir, I have encouraged Mr. Dexter to send you a limestone, and to salute you with this enclosed.
 He is an intelligent man, a master printer of London and conscionable (though a Baptist), therefore maligned and traduced by William Harris (a doleful generalist).
 Sir, if there be any occasion of yourself (or others) to use any of this stone, Mr. Dexter hath a lusty team and lusty sons, and very willing heart (being a sanguine, cheerful man), to do yourself or any (at your word especially) service upon very honest and cheap considerations.
 In 1676, during King Philip's War, the Dexters took refuge in Long Island.
 During the attack Dexter's Providence home was burned down.

-Dexter died in 1700 and was buried on his home lot near the present day intersection of Benefit and North Main Streets.
+Dexter died in 1700 and was buried in Providence on his home lot near the present day intersection of Benefit and North Main Streets.
 His wife Abigail died in 1706.